|SD63||Add to basket:||1/$8.25||3/$22.50||5/$35.50||10/$66||25/$149|

 Water regularly during the growing season, and fertilize lightly every 3-4 weeks until early fall.
 Don’t over-feed!
 AVOID HIGH NITROGEN FERTILIZERS such as lawn fertilizer.
 Use rose, tomato, or general garden fertilizer instead.
 Hand-weed; avoid ALL herbicides.
 Tie stalks to the stake as they lengthen.
 Double strands of garden twine work well.
 Dead-head by cutting spent blooms to encourage more vigorous flowering — or simply pick lots of bouquets!
 Dahlias like cool conditions (they are native to the mountain plateaus of Mexico), so growth and flowering peak as temperatures cool in late summer and early fall.

-FOR EVEN MORE INFORMATION on growing dahlias, including how to store tubers over the winter (IF you decide to do that), click here for our spring Planting and Care page.
+FOR EVEN MORE INFORMATION on growing dahlias, including how to store tubers over the winter (IF you decide to do that), see our spring Planting and Care page.

 To return to the beginning of Dahlias, click here.